Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/cockpit.rst.txt

 ----------------------
 .. image:: /images/cockpit/detail/pilot/displays.png

-:Note: Image shows F-14 with integrated RWR having a third option on the HSD MODE and ECM ORIDE which are not present in the modelled F-14B.
+:Note: Image shows an F-14A with AN/ALR-45 having a third option on the HSD MODE and an ECM ORIDE which are not present in aircraft with the AN/ALR-67.

 Control panel for front cockpit displays.